parryc/thevoid/templates/leflan/language_azeri.md

 The year in which something occurs is expressed as an ordinal number.
 The month in which something occurs is expressed with LOC.
 If it is a month + year combo, then GEN/POSS is used, which the year marked in GEN and the month marked in POSS, as well as LOC.
 Similarly, if it is a month + day combo, the month is marked with GEN, the day (in cardinal form) with POSS and LOC.

 Similar to [Georgian](/r/learns/georgian#time-expressions), the first hour of the day is 12.
 Thus, all time expressions are one off from English.
 That is, 12:30 would be "1's thirty", or _birin yarısı_.
 Other minutes use either `işləyib:past` or `qalıb:til`.
 These are paired with the hour in DAT.
 No additional verb is needed, as _işleyib_ and _qalıb_ are verbal forms.
 For example, <ex>_Birə beş dəqiqə işleyib_ ⧸ It is 12:05</ex>.

+Since `saat:hour,o'clock` is a versatile word, be careful with ordering when paird with `neçə:how many`.
+Thus, `saat neçədir:what time is it?` versus `neçə saat:how many hours (is it)?`

 --EX--
 Mən Bakıya 2003-cü ildə getdim.